microsoft/rag-e2e-sample/README.md

 ## How to use?

-1. Examples of various skills are provided in `samples_skills/demonstrateSkills.ipynb`
+1. Lightweight examples of various skills are provided in `rag_skills/demonstrateSkills.ipynb`
-2. End2End samples are at `samples_e2e/` folder.
+2. End2End samples are at `samples/` folder.
 Please follow the README in the folder itself.

 ## Contributing